 And now, from the converse of the scalene triangle Inequality, the side opposite the large angle (GC) is larger than the one opposite the smaller angle (AC). |GC|>|AC|, and since |GC|=|DF|, |DF|>|AC|

 Second method - using the triangle inequality

-We’ll construct the same new triangle, △GBC, as before.
-But now, instead of connecting G to A, we’ll draw the angle bisector of ∠GBA, and extend it until it intersects CG at point H:
+For the second method of proving the Hinge Theorem, we'll construct the same new triangle, △GBC, as before.
+But now, instead of connecting G to A, we'll draw the angle bisector of ∠GBA, and extend it until it intersects CG at point H: